The customizations in this section are applicable to providers using kubeadm to bootstrap the cluster.

 Example

-kubernetes resources using aescbc
+To encrypt configmaps and secrets kubernetes resources using aescbc encryption provider:

 apiVersion: cluster.x-k8s.io/v1beta1